Arts

 Matsumura Keibun / Two birds flying over the waves

-It takes no easy skill to express waves with just a single brush stroke of ink.
+His skill to express waves with just a single brush stroke of ink is truly outstanding.
 Two plovers flying around under the moonlight.
 The depiction of the quiet waves invites a sense of tranquility, so quiet that you can almost hear the sound of their wings.

 more